 Acknowledgements.
+This research and Dr. C. Kerry were supported by an Australian Research Council Discovery Project #140102337.
+Data was primarily sourced from the Integrated Marine Observing System (IMOS) - IMOS is a national collaborative research infrastructure, supported by the Australian Government.
 We thank Dr. Holly Sims from the BOM for making ACCESS available to us and Dr. Gary Brassington, also from the BOM, for providing data in the preliminary phases of this work and for his useful discussions.
-The XBT data was kindly provided by Ken Ridgeway of CSIRO Hobart.
+The XBT data was kindly provided by Ken Ridgway of CSIRO Hobart.